NAMeC-SSL/embedded-protocol/README.md

 ### PCToBase and BaseToPC

-These messages facilitate the exchange of RadioCommand messages between the PC and the base station, as well as the transmission of feedback messages from the robot.
+These message facilitate the exchange of Commands messages between the PC and the base station, as well as the transmission of feedback messages receive from the robot.

+### BaseToRobot and RobotToBase

+These message facilitate the exchange of Commands and feedback between the base station and all of our robots.

 ### RobotToBrushless and BrushlessToRobot